Wisephone 2 Review: The Best Minimalist Phone in 2026

 The Wisephone 2 is a phone designed to cut out distractions and help you get your life back.
 Techless, the company that makes it, calls it the World's Healthiest Smartphone.

-This clever design turns your phone into a proper tool rather than a constant source of distraction, similar to other ideas we’ve shared for living more intentionally with technology.
+This clever design turns your phone into a tool rather than a constant source of distraction, kind of like what Brick and Unpluq do, but in a more restrictive (and foolproof) way.

 Quick Specs: